coralblocks/CoralQueue/README.md

 The Queue allows a single producer thread sending messages to the queue and a single consumer thread receiving messages from the queue, both running inside the same JVM.
 The consumer reads the messages in the same order that they were sent by the producer.

+- Click [here](QUEUE.md) for all the details of how to use the Queue
 - Click [here](src/main/java/com/coralblocks/coralqueue/example/queue/Minimal.java) for a minimal example of using the Queue
 - Click [here](src/main/java/com/coralblocks/coralqueue/example/queue/Basics.java) for a basic example of using the Queue